dframe-docs/fileStorage/configuration.rst

 Upload
 ----------

-Putting a file in a local private catalogue, without access to http, a model used for that is available here.
+Putting a file in a local private catalogue, without access to http, a model used for that is available `here
+<https://github.com/dframe/fileStorage/blob/master/examples/example1/app/Model/FileStorage/Drivers/DatabaseDriver.php>`_.
 The example below shows receiving an image from a php site through a form.

 .. code-block:: php